enigmatry/entry-angular-building-blocks/projects/scss-foundation/docs/grid.md

 ```
 @include grid.generate(); // or @include grid.generate($divisions);
 ```
-Default grid (as in Bootstrap) has 12 columns, but you can change that by passing a positive number parameter.
+Default grid (as in Bootstrap) has 12 columns, but you can change that by passing a positive number parameter (between 2 and 1000).

 ## Grid core